makomweb/symfony-5-the-fast-track/README.md

 If you can't run it from your command line *PgAdmin* can also be used to execute this query and insert the data into the admin table.
 Make sure the cell does not contain escaped dollar chars afterwards.

+Another option is to use the Docker container previously set up.

+`PS:> docker exec -it guestbook_database_1 psql -U <postgres-user> -d <guestbook-db-name>`

 ## Loading fixtures for different database

 Prepare a different database string in your `.env.test` so that once `APP_ENV` is set to `test` this connection string can be used.